Alex Verdugo Player Props: Red Sox vs. Twins

 Alex Verdugo At The Plate

-- Verdugo has an OPS of .879, fueled by an OBP of .416 to go with a slugging percentage of .464.
-All three of those stats rank first among Boston hitters this season.

-- Among the qualified hitters in MLB, he ranks 10th in batting average, 19th in on-base percentage, and 70th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 16th, his on-base percentage ranks 25th, and he is 77th in the league in slugging.

-- Verdugo will look to extend his five-game hitting streak.
-He's batting .471 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.